scripsi/xmasort/README.md

 ## Second Day: Gnome sort (and some efficiency improvements)

 **On the second day of Christmas** (Boxing Day), I chose the Christmassy-sounding [Gnome sort](https://en.wikipedia.org/wiki/Gnome_sort).
 Gnome sort is unusual in that the algorithm doesn't rely on a series of nested loops to traverse the array.
-Instead, It imagines a garden gnome rearranging a line of plant pots into size order according to a few simple movement rules.
+Instead, It imagines a hard-working garden gnome rearranging a line of plant pots into size order according to a few simple movement rules.
 The gnome starts at the beginning (current position, _p_ = 0) and uses the rules to determine its current working position and how to arrange the pots at that position:

 - If _p_ = 0, **move forwards** to _p_ + 1
 - If the pot at _p_ is bigger than the pot at _p_ - 1, **move forwards** to _p_ + 1